 What is the Land Guardians Network?

-The intention of this experimental LGN is to help grow the relationship between the human and the more-than-human guardians of estates, large farms, nature reserves, wildlife corridors, and other significant landscapes in South Africa.
+The intention of this experimental LGN is to help nurture the relationships and deepen the conversations between the human and the more-than-human guardians of estates, large farms, nature reserves, wildlife corridors, conservation areas, and other significant landscapes in South Africa.

-It is mainly aimed at supporting the human custodians in exploring ways of working more deeply and consciously with the unseen, more-than-human elements of Nature who support the vitality of their landscape.
+It is mainly aimed at supporting the human custodians in exploring ways of working more deeply and consciously with the invisible, more-than-human elements of Nature who support the vitality of their landscape.

 Origins